How to Apply for a Liquor Service Licence

 While you are waiting for your liquor licence to be approved, you can be open but no liquor can be kept on the premises or sold or served until the premises is licensed.

 Anyone interested in holding a liquor licence should contact the LGCA's Commercial Licensing department before applying for a liquor licence.
 Since the application fee is non-refundable, this helps to make sure that you are eligible and applying for the best licence for your business.

 The LGCA will require certain basic information in order to forward an application, including:

 - the location of premises the licence application is being applied for; and

 - the type of business and type of liquor licence you are interested in obtaining.

-- interest the applicant has in the premises i.e. owned or leased
+- interest the applicant has in the premises (owned or leased)

 - your authorization for the LGCA to conduct all necessary background investigations including a criminal record check and credit check

-Once you return the application, required documents, and a non-refundable application fee, the LGCA will review the information received and conduct a background investigation to determine if you are suitable to hold a liquor licence.
-If we determine that you meet our standards, you will move onto step two which determines whether the premises meet our standards.
+Once you return the application, required documents, and non-refundable $500 application fee, the LGCA will review the information provided and conduct a background investigation to determine if you are suitable to hold a liquor licence.
+If we determine that you meet our standards, you will move onto step two which determines whether the premises meets our standards.